 When it's time to repot a cactus, look for a container that's about 2 inches (5 cm) larger than the one the cactus is currently in.
 If the container is too large, the soil will stay wet longer than desirable for a cactus, which likes heat and dry elements that are normal in the desert where it grows wild.

 Step 2: Assemble Materials for Repotting Cactus

 A word about cactus soil is necessary.
-Most garden centers carry cactus soil, which is a mixture of peat, perlite, horticultural vermiculite and added nutrients.
-For a cactus garden, it's important that the right soil be used.
+Most garden centers carry cactus soil, which is a mixture of peat, perlite, horticultural vermiculite, and added nutrients.
+For a cactus garden, it's important that the right soil is used.
 A small bag costs about $4 to $5 and goes a long way.

 Step 3: Spread Small Amount of Soil in New Container

 Place a small amount of cactus soil in the bottom of the new container.

 Step 4: Remove Cactus From Old Container

 Wearing gloves, and possibly a long-sleeved shirt if the cactus is large, gently lift the cactus from the old container.
 Tongs can also be used if the cactus has long and very sharp spines that may go through the gloves.
 For very small cacti, a newspaper can be used.

 Examine the bottom of the cactus to see if there are mealy bugs.
 Also check to see if it's root-bound and, if so, gently break up some of the roots.
 This will permit them to spread and grow in the new pot.